Florida Bad Faith Insurance Attorney

 Handling Unreasonable Policy Interpretation

 There are dozens, even hundreds of types of insurance policies, each covering a specific set of situations.
-The details of your policy explain what it does and does not cover.
+The details of your policy explain what it does and do not cover.
 But chances are, it also contains several pages of obscure legal language—usually printed in small, hard-to-read type.

 This is where the insurance company lists the exclusions and caveats of your policy, and they do so in a way that usually only makes sense to someone who has spent years inside the insurance industry.